kushagrasingh772/CollegeCrypto/README.md

 ## ABSTRACT

+This project aims to highlight the salient features of Blockchain as a technology and makes use of BlockChain to create a Crypto Currency on the self made BlockChain using python programming language and Postman API platform.
+The Coin made can be mined and transacted on the Blockchain.

 “With e-currency based on cryptographic proof, without the need to trust a third party middleman, money can be secure and transactions effortless.” – Satoshi Nakamoto.